dsandeford/Urbanization-data/README.md

 of the general properties of human social networks and the energetic constraints on all social systems embedded in space.
 The model predicts that the population size of a polity's largest settlement scales as the two-thirds power of polity population, a prediction that is confirmed in hundreds of ancient societies from across the globe, spanning the last 10,000 years.

+To replicate the results of this study download all files and run the R scripts in numerical order.